 - Work plan including monthly milestones

 Based on this submission you will receive feedback by Prof. Mädche.
-Either we will ask you to revise the proposal or you will be officially registered.
+Either we will ask you to revise the proposal or you will be officially registered ("Zulassung für Abschlussarbeit").
 For the registration, complete the application for approval (“Zulassungsantrag”) and hand in the completed and signed form as soon as possible to your supervisor.
 Then, your supervisor will forward it to our office assistant.
 After this step, you have a clear timeline for your thesis project and are able to plan all relevant steps.

 See thesis process figure for all required documents.

 In addition to the individual supervision by one research group member, you are expected to attend the thesis colloquium.
 The main goal of our colloquium is to foster the exchange between students (e.g., with similiar thesis topics or research methods).
 Furthermore, it is an opportunity for you to practice your presentation and feeback-giving skills.

 The participation in the colloquium is mandatory and will be part of the overall grading of your thesis.
 The colloquium takes place:

 - Every third Friday of a month from 9:00 to 12:00